connorlach/NN_number_guesser/README.md

 Basic neural network model designed to solve the mnist data set.
 Tkinter GUI allows user to draw a number on the screen and have the program guess the number.

-basic video on the system can be found here: https://www.youtube.com/watch?v=wQ8BIBpya2k
+Video on the system can be found here: https://www.youtube.com/watch?v=wQ8BIBpya2k